Yen Kuan-heng

 Yen Kuan-heng (顏寬恆 (Yán Kuānhéng); born 14 September 1977) is a Taiwanese politician.
 He was elected to the Legislative Yuan from Taichung in 2013, to replace his father Yen Ching-piao in office.
-Yen lost reelection to Chen Po-wei in 2020.
+Yen lost reelection to Chen Po-wei in 2020, and returned to office in 2024.

+Education

+Yen graduated from Chienkuo Technology University and earned a Master of Public Administration (M.P.A.) from Chung Hua University.
+He then completed graduate studies in the United States at the Dominican University of California, where he earned a Master of Business Administration (M.B.A.).

 Political career

 Yen Kuan-heng helped run his father's first legislative campaign in 2001, and worked as the elder Yen's legislative assistant.
-Yen Ching-piao was sentenced to prison in November 2012 and expelled from the Legislative Yuan, necessitating a by-election for Taichung 2. was named the Democratic Progressive Party candidate days before the Kuomintang announced its support of Yen Kuan-heng.
+Yen Ching-piao was sentenced to prison in November 2012 and expelled from the Legislative Yuan, necessitating a by-election for Taichung 2.
+Chen Shih-kai was named the Democratic Progressive Party candidate days before the Kuomintang announced its support of Yen Kuan-heng.
 The by-election was held on 26 January 2013, with Yen winning by 1,138 votes.
 The Kuomintang nominated Yen for a second term over fellow party member Chi Kuo-tung in the 2016 legislative elections, and Yen won again.
 In March 2016, Yen joined the Parliamentary Transparency Alliance, a smaller group of Kuomintang legislators within the Ninth Legislative Yuan.
 Yen narrowly lost reelection to Taiwan Statebuilding Party candidate Chen Po-wei in 2020.
 Following a successful bid to recall Chen from office in October 2021, a by-election was scheduled for 9 January 2022.
 The Kuomintang formally nominated Yen as its candidate for the by-election on 9 November 2021.
+French-born Taiwanese director Jean-Robert Thomann filmed the documentary Taiwan, Chronicle of a Threatened Democracy, about the by-election, which Yen lost to Lin Ching-yi.
+Yen unseated Lin in the 2024 legislative election.